junxit/us-congress-bills-115/metadata.md

 - 2018-09-26 — Introduced in House
 - 2018-09-26 — Introduced in House
 - 2018-09-26 — Referred to the House Committee on Oversight and Government Reform.
+- 2018-09-27 — Committee Consideration and Mark-up Session Held.
+- 2018-09-27 — Ordered to be Reported by Unanimous Consent.
+- 2018-10-12 — Placed on the Union Calendar, Calendar No. 771.
+- 2018-10-12 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+115-987.
+- 2018-10-12 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+115-987.